Bridges of Love

-Bridges of Love is a 2015 Philippine soap opera romance television series directed by Richard V. Somes and Will Fredo, starring Jericho Rosales, Paulo Avelino and Maja Salvador.
-The series was aired on ABS-CBN's Primetime Bida afternoon block and worldwide on The Filipino Channel from March 16, 2015, to August 7, 2015, replacing Two Wives, and was succeeded by On the Wings of Love.
+Bridges of Love is a 2015 Philippine television drama romance series broadcast by ABS-CBN.
+Directed by Richard V. Somes, Dado C. Lumibao, Will S. Fredo and Richard I. Arellano, it stars Jericho Rosales, Paulo Avelino and Maja Salvador.
+It aired on the network's Primetime Bida line up and worldwide on TFC from March 16 to August 7, 2015, replacing Two Wives and was replaced by On the Wings of Love.